 2. The Galley Kitchen

 This one is meant for lavish kitchens at big houses or the luxury cafes.
 The layout of the gallery kitchen designed by the Hamptons kitchens involves- the appliances are on one side and the counter side on the other end, while there is space in between for professionals to walk & work when your customers wait for the food to be cooked.
 This type has got its name from the ship’s gallery, where the cooking space is at a premium.
+Most of the kitchen renovation consultants will give you a portfolio of their previous work such as kitchen, laundry and bathroom renovation.

 3. The U-Shaped or ‘Horseshoe’ Kitchen